Ktyby21/BinAi/README.md

 ## How It Works

 ### 1. **Configuration**
-The model parameters are defined in the `config.json` file:
+The model parameters are defined in `config.json`:
 - `window_size`: Number of data points in a sequence.
 - `num_features`: Features per data point (e.g., `high`, `low`, `close`, etc.).
 - `model_name`: File name for saving and loading the model.